A Public Defender or a Private Attorney: Which Option Is Better to Defend Your Criminal Charges?

 Paul: I think the main difference will probably be one of workload.
 I am very well acquainted with many of the public defenders at the federal level and at the district court level here in Johnson County, and I think that our community is blessed by having extremely good and experienced lawyers in both public defense offices.

 I think these are very good lawyers.
 They have considerable experience.
-I think the main difference is that most public defenders will tell you that they handle extremely large caseloads defense, especially when the economy has been poor.
+I think the main difference is that most public defenders will tell you that they handle extremely large caseloads, especially during times of economic challenge.

 Many people appear in court with no means to hire counsel.
 Public defenders are required, by the nature of their job, to handle a very large caseload.